 Fantasic course, well worth the visit

-Great day out and yes I would return
+Hainault Golf Club is a great day out and yes I would return.

 Hainault golf club

 Hainault golf club was in very poor condition greens were terrible woulnt go back for a very long time despite me getting 41 points still think it wasn't worth he money would rather pay 10 pound more and play a much well maintained course

 Excellent golf course, fairways and greens were in good condition.
 Hainault has two courses, Upper and Lower.
 Played Lower this time, but both courses are excellent and have interesting holes to suit all abilities.
 Practice facilities include a full driving range, putting green and chipping area.
 Upstairs there is a licensed Chinese restaurant, and serves as the 19th hole.

 Midweek it is £17 and £13 Senior over 65.
 It is my regular "go to" course.
 Recommended.

 The tee boxes are in a pretty poor state, some of them look like the goalmouths of Sunday league football pitches.
 Most of the bunkers are like concrete.

 But the fairways are well maintained, the greens are acceptable, the staff are very friendly, and it's very good value for money.
 There's a decent driving range and the pace of play was good for a weekend on a public course.